 On most airlines, the step up from economy to Premium Economy/Business class brings a huge amount of extra comfort in the shape of extra legroom and wider seats.
 Paying for an upgrade or using up frequent flyer miles is your only way to guarantee the seat you want.

-You might be able to snag an upgrade at the airport if you’re lucky (and you dress smart).
+But, you might be able to snag an upgrade at the airport if you’re lucky – and you dress smart.
 12+ hours in a comfy seat with room to stretch is a whole lot better than 12 hours in a cattle class seat.

 There’s a whole bunch of reasons why an aisle seat is the best seat on a long haul flight (in fact on any flight…).